meetmakwana19/rea/07_Strings/ReadME.md

 5. convertion of string to array using `split()`
 6. convertion of array to string using `join()`
 7. Higher order functions
+   1. Takes a function as param and returns value or vice versa
+   2. Writing very amount of code which can be easy, readable, maintainable.

 ## JS Objects